mike14747/strat-ratings-guide/docs/instructions.md

 **NOTE**: The number of columns of data coming from baseball-reference may change from year to year, so the **formatted** columns in the files may need to be tweaked each year.
 Also, it seems like baseball-reference changed their naming of team for multi-team hitters and pitchers recently... going from **TOT** to **2TM**, **3TM**, **etc**.
 I prefer to change all those to **TOT** after I get the data.

+**TIP**: The player names need to be formatted properly in the **Original_with_TOT** sheet only.
+After it's done in that sheet, the data will get moved to the **Carded** sheet where the list will be pruned to include only the carded players.
+Player names in the **Original_with_Ind_Teams** sheet don't matter because the only things of importance in this sheet are their baseball-reference ID (Player-additional), their real team and AB/IP.

 It will take some work to get the player names in the **Player** column formatted properly.
 Why?

 -   They will be in First Name Last Name format with a possible asterisk or pound sign after them.
--   The symbols (or lack of a symbol) need to be converted to the hand they bat.
+-   The symbols (or lack of a symbol) after their name need to be converted to the hand they bat/pitch.
 -   They may have non-breaking spaces that need to be converted to regular spaces.
 -   They may have accented characters that need to be converted to regular letters.
 -   Here's an example of some of the above: